fight to save

 A photo of Hill Street Baptist Church year 1899 in the old Gainsboro neighborhood on McDowell and Peach Road, NW in Roanoke, Virginia.

 The Roanoke Urban Renewal project programs of the 1960's and 1970's displaced many African American families and businesses in the neighborhood and changed the overall urban fabric and character of the Gainsboro area.
 Rev. R.R.
 Wilkinson gained support from the black community to fight Urban Renewal.
 On behalf of the Gainesboro community, he pleaded with Roanoke City Council to end the Urban Renewal project immediately.
 However, some political black leaders in Roanoke thought Urban Renewal was a positive step forward in the right direction.
 They thought that Urban Renewal would bring in more jobs and money into the black community.
 Therefore, both black and white politicians in Roanoke government did not back Rev. R.R.
 Wilkinson or those in the Gainsboro community who did not agree with Urban Renewal.
 Another barrier against the Gainsboro community was that the wheels of Urban Renewal had already been set in motion since 1955 by white businessmen and members of Roanoke City Council.
 By the late 1970's the Roanoke Urban Renewal project demolished 1,600 black homes, 200 black businesses and 24 churches.
-Even the black cemetery was destroyed while bodies were uprooted for the construction of I-581.
-Today, Interstate 581, the Roanoke Civic Center and nearby motels and businesses now stands in place of where a thriving black neighborhood once stood.
+In the 1960's Roanoke's historic African American cemetery called Old Lick cemetery was destroyed.
+Over 900 bodies were uprooted, put in boxes, and dumped into a mass grave down the road in order to complete the construction of Interstate 581.
+Today, I-581, the Roanoke Civic Center and nearby motels and businesses now stands in place of where a thriving black neighborhood once stood.
 Nevertheless, Rev. R.R.
 Wilkinson continued to fight Urban Renewal.

 Rev. R.R.
 Wilkinson's Hill Street Baptist Church was purchased by the Roanoke Redevelopment and Housing Authority for Urban Renewal and was razed in March 1978.
 The Rev. R.R.
 Wilkinson was furious but was determined not to let Urban Renewal Redevelopment tear down his church.
 He had several meetings with Roanoke City Council but was not able to persuade them to end Roanoke Redevelopment of Urban Renewal.
 Their excuse was that the contracts for Urban Renewal in Roanoke were already signed as far back as the 1950's and that Urban Renewal was set in stone so there was nothing they could do to stop it anyway, even if they wanted to.
 The Rev. R.R.
 Wilkinson made it a point to mention to Roanoke City Council that those contracts were really meant to destroy the black community all along right under the Gainesboro community noses.
 Rev. Wilkinson called members of Roanoke City Council cowards for not even trying to put a stop to Urban Renewal.
 Rev. R.R.
 Wilkinson may not have been able to stop Urban Renewal, but he was dead set on saving Hill Street Baptist Church.
 So, he took matters into his own hands and set up meetings behind the scenes with certain members of Roanoke City Council that were against Urban Renewal through his Biracial Committee connections.
 Rev. Wilkinson also met with the Mayor of Roanoke Rev. Noel C. Taylor who came to Roanoke in 1961 and was pastor of High Street Baptist Church.
 It was Rev. R.R.
 Wilkinson's successful integration efforts in downtown Roanoke a year before in 1960 that paved the way for Rev. Noel C. Taylor to become Roanoke's first African American Mayor in 1975.
 But to Rev. Wilkinson's dismay, Mayor Noel Taylor supported the Roanoke Urban Renewal project.
 This controversial issue created friction between the two men.